sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/01_preprocessing.md

 - **L7**: Landsat 7 [Tier 1](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LE07_C02_T1) and [Tier 2](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC09_C02_T2)
 - **S2**: Sentinel-2 [Multispectral](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_HARMONIZED)

-Select all available options and click `Done`.
+Let's select L9 Tier 1 and click `Done`.
 ![Source selection](../images/sepal/sepal_prep/sepal_prep_10.png)

 ### Scenes

 > **Note:** If Sentinel and Landsat data have been selected, you will need to use all scenes.
 As the tiling system from Sentinel and Landsat data are different, it’s impossible to select scenes using the tool presented in the following sections.

-You can select scenes manually or automatically:
+You can select scenes for mosaic manually or automatically:

-- `Use all scenes`: Includes all available images.
+  - **Use all scenes**: Includes all available images based on date parameters.
-- `Select scenes`: Prioritize based on:
+  - **Select scenes**: Prioritize based on the following **Priority** options:
-  - **Cloud-free**: Prioritizes images with zero or few clouds.
+  - _Cloud-free_: Prioritizes images with zero or few clouds.
-  - **Target date**: Prioritizes images that match the target date.
+  - _Target date_: Prioritizes images that match the target date.
-  - **Balanced**: Maximizes both cloud-free and target date criteria.
+  - _Balanced_: Maximizes both cloud-free and target date criteria.

 ![Scene selection](../images/sepal/sepal_prep/sepal_prep_11.webp)